vidhya-asuri/p7map/Readme.md

 If there is a httprefferer error please try this URL: http://127.0.0.1:8000/p7map/list.html

-## Third party APIs used in this application.

-This application uses FourSquare API to get points-of-interest data

 ## How to use/run the application.

 Open list.html in the root directory in a browser; this should load the map.